Heiko-Zelt/ldapsync/README.md

  * Added and modified LDAP entries are found by modifyTimestamp attribute. modifyTimestamp must be greater or equal to the time of the last successful synchronisation.
  * Deleted LDAP entries are found by the difference in the list of DNs in source and target directory.
+ * Moved entries are first deleted and then added.
+Inbetween they are missing.
+   The data is inconsistent for a short time.
+But unique costraints are respected.

+The time of the last successful synchronisation has to be stored somewhere, to be persitent between restarts of the daemon.
+It is stored in an entry in one of the ldap servers.

 ## Simple Example